 Why I appreciate (and use) affiliate links

-Affiliate links pay humans directly — not big companies, but small humans like you and I. Large companies like Bluehost often have affiliate partnerships too… which I trust much less.
-Feel free to use their recommended products, but they probably don’t need the revenue.
-If possible, see if you can find an affiliate link/discount code from a human or a small business.
+Affiliate links pay humans directly — individual humans like you and I. Large companies like Bluehost often have affiliate partnerships where they recommend certain products and tools… but I try to avoid affiliate recommendations from large companies as I know they don’t need the revenue.
+If possible, see if you can find an affiliate link/discount code for the same product/tool from a human or a small business.

 These affiliate codes/partnerships skim money off the top of what the company is getting paid.
-You’re paying the same amount regardless, but the company is giving a portion to the person who sent the new client or customer their way.
+You’re paying the same amount regardless — or sometimes less if there’s a discount code involved — but the company is giving a portion to the person who sent the new client or customer their way.

-Whenever I’m going to buy something that I’ve heard a coupon code for, I Google it to see if I can find an affiliate link from a podcaster, influencer, etc. I’d much rather an individual person get a portion of the money than the big (or growing) company would otherwise keep.
+Whenever I’m going to buy something, my first step is Googling to see if I can find an affiliate link from a podcaster, influencer, blogger, etc. I’d much rather an individual person get a portion of the money than the big (or growing) company would otherwise keep.

 How I seek out affiliate programs